1

 (6 customer reviews)

-The founder of the Mercier Champagne House, Eugène Mercier, was a colorful character who made a name for himself in his time.
-Today, his name is still synonymous with excellence, with always this delectable aftertaste of originality Find out more
+The founder of Champagne Mercier, Eugène Mercier, was a colorful character who made a name for himself in his day.
+Today, his name is still synonymous with excellence, with that delectable aftertaste of originality.
+Find out more

 Recommended by